 Figure 6.
-The marginal effective tax rate (METR), industrial foundations and direct individual ownership, retained earnings, 1862-2018.
+The marginal effective tax rate (METR), private foundations and high impact entrepreneurs, retained earnings, 1862-2018.

-Note: DIO refers to direct individual ownership where the owner faces the top marginal tax rates.

-There is no cash flow effect because industrial foundations do not have to redistribute capital gains to charitable purposes.
+Note: HIE refers to a high-impact entrepreneur who owns a listed firm and pays the top marginal tax rates.
+There is no cash flow effect because private foundations do not have to redistribute capital gains to charitable purposes.